ZhijianLi2003/Orbit_Planner/README.md

 ## 🔭 Future Work

 Our future work will focus on on-orbit perception, scene understanding, and autonomous navigation for spacecraft, as well as broader applications of distributed foundation models in the aerospace domain.
-If you like our work, please consider giving this repository a ⭐.